fbaeuerlein/cpp-vscode-guide/doc/CMake.md

 ## Microsoft CMake Tools

 To interact with CMake, the CMake Tools extension is there.
 It could be found [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
+Formerly it was maintained by [vector-of-bool](https://github.com/vector-of-bool) (thanks for that great extension!) and is now maintained by Microsoft.

 Especially the the CMake Quickstart feature, usable with the command palette (`Ctrl+Shift+P`) running **CMake: Quickstart**, is pretty nice to starting coding right away.